eFinder

 “The issue is not that South Africa has a supply constraint, but fear about the path ahead.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to verify claims about fertiliser supply constraints or future availability concerns.
+No evidence found in cross-references, web search, or Wikipedia to support claims about fertiliser supply constraints or future availability concerns in South Africa.

 “Fertiliser prices are rising due to fears of global supply disruptions.”